-The partnership(s) context analysis focuses on its capacity constraints and needs/priorities of the local partners and in particular the involved research& educational units/departments.
-Describe the added value of the project in addressing these challenges and how shared ownership can contribute to become a driver of change (within the sustainable development context described under 1.1.) linked with the proposed project outcomes.
+The institutional context analysis focuses on the capacity constraints and needs/priorities of the local partner institution (partner HEI) and in particular the involved research& educational units/departments.

+Describe the added value of the project in addressing these capacity constraints and in enabling the local institution to become a driver of change (within the sustainable development context described under 1.1.) linked with the proposed project outcomes.
 Moreover, it should demonstrate local ownership of the project.